-Consultation meetings were facilitated by the State-based ESA consultant team members.
-While initial efforts were made to allow relevant members of the international ESA consultant team to call into larger meetings via online video conferencing, internet connection was not reliable enough for this approach to be successful in most cases.
+Consultation meetings were facilitated by the State-based ESA consultant team members under the guidance of the CIU safeguard team and international consultants.
+While initial efforts were made to allow off island ESA team members access to participate in online video conferencing, limited and unreliable internet access hindered participation.

-The FSM-based team was provided with training and consultation material (including presentation, Project Summary, agenda, meeting minutes template and attendee lists) by the international ESA consultant team members prior to consultation meetings.
-This was undertaken to ensure consistency in the messages being communicated to stakeholders across all four States, to ensure valuable feedback was provided and to manage stakeholder expectations.
-An internal debrief meeting was then held after the meeting to discuss any issues raised by the stakeholders and learnings from the process.
+The FSM state-based ESA consultant team were provided with training and consultation material (including presentation, project summary, agenda, meeting minutes template and attendee lists) by the CIU safeguard and consultant team prior to consultation meetings.
+This was undertaken to ensure consistency in the messages being communicated to stakeholders across all four FSM States, to ensure valuable feedback was provided and to manage stakeholder expectations.
+An internal debrief meeting was then held after the meeting to discuss any issues raised by the stakeholders and learnings from the process for each project.